ssec-jhu/flfm-ij-plugin/CONTRIBUTING.md

 ---

-Thank you for your contributions to package_name!
+Thank you for your contributions to flfm_ij_plugin!
 We’re excited to work with you.